ImTanay/LLM-Multi-Domain-Ontology/README.md

 The experimental strategies in this study are categorized into two prompting-based approaches and three fine-tuning-based approaches:

 1. **Prompting-based Strategies**:
-    - **One-way Strategy**: Each topic pair is processed once using a standardized prompt template.
+    - **Standard Prompting**: Each topic pair is processed once using a standardised prompt template.
-    - **Two-way Strategy**: Each topic pair is processed twice:
+    - **CoT, Two-way Strategy**: Each topic pair is processed twice:
         - First, the relationship between $c_A$ and $c_B$ is identified.
         - Then, the relationship between $c_B$ and $c_A$ is identified.